RobinManoli/elma-imager/README.md

 - Writes gifs, png sequences, and even sprite sheets.
 Transparent background or your chosen lgr (if you make transparent .png files from it).
 - Makes the process of creating videos much easier than before.
 - Single or multiple recs
 - Also comes with the fully functional recplayer WITH images!
 Works without even installing NPM, locally.
 Just open index.html.
+However, this is not up to date with the project.

 ![0lp31.gif](https://github.com/RobinManoli/elma-imager/blob/master/image_output/0lp31.gif?raw=true)